What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Cosmic Force: Satan as an impersonal force representing chaos, individuation, or transformation.

-• Gnostic Liberator: Satan as the bringer of knowledge who freed humanity from the tyranny of an ignorant creator god (Demiurge).
+• Gnostic Liberator: Satan as the bringer of knowledge who freed humanity from a flawed creator god (Demiurge).

 • Greater Magic: Formal ritual performed in a ceremonial setting, using specific tools, invocations, and symbolism to focus will and emotion toward a goal.

 The Black Mass, as practiced in the Church of Satan, is a blasphemous psychodrama mocking Christian ritual, often featuring a nude woman as the altar.
-It serves as catharsis and rebellion rather than worship.
+It serves as catharsis and rebellion rather than worship of any supernatural being.

 Theistic Satanic Practices